-Name of Firm/Bank/Brok er/Dealer:
+Name of Firm/Bank/Bro oker/Dealer:

-Virginia Transportation A the Code of Virginia wire appendix to referenced wire other personnel, who may of the Policy and its provided the guidelines as p e received and reviewed the Investment Policy of the Northern authority.
-I have read and understand the policy and am aware of the respect to municipal investment statutes, as included as arthin the Investment Policy.
-Further, I have insured ensured that conduct business with the Authority from time to time, are aware visions.
-In my dealings with the Authority, I will, at all times resented in the Investment Policy.
+Virginia Transportation the Code of Virginia wappendix toreferenced vother personnel, who may of the Policy and its pro- Authority.
+I have read and understand the policy and am aware of with respect to municipal investment statutes, as included as an within the Investment Policy.
+Further, I have insured ensured that any conduct business with the Authority from time to time, are aware ovisions.
+In my dealings with the Authority, I will, at all times presented in the Investment Policy.

-I certify that I am authorize zed to represent and commit my firm to this acknowledgement.
+I certify that I am autho rized to represent and commit my firm to this acknowledgement.

 Printed Name:

 Signature:

 Title:

 Date: